block/kfsm/docs/implementation_guide.md

 #### Fire-and-forget effects (no return value required)
 Example: voiding a transaction, sending a notification.
-- Prefer the transactional outbox pattern to guarantee delivery and leverage existing retry infrastructure.
+- Prefer the transactional outbox pattern to guarantee delivery. kFSM provides the core interfaces (`DeferrableEffect`, `OutboxHandler`) while you implement the message processing logic based on your infrastructure needs.

 ### Error handling